meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

 The provided code base already has a function that can look up our Luminaverse heroes (and their availability) in `tools.py`.
-Update the `hero_picker_agent` to use that function as a tool.
+Update the `hero_finder_agent` to use that function as a tool.
 Once everything works as expected, push the changes to the repository.

 > [!NOTE]
 > Typically we’d use a proper database or an external API to do the lookup, but for the sake of simplicity, the lookup tool for this challenge will be using a simple `sqlite` database.

 ### Success Criteria

-- The Agent has been configured to use the `available_agents` function as a tool.
+- The Agent has been configured to use the `get_available_heroes` function as a tool.
 - The Agent suggests an available hero from the Luminaverse for the following alert:

   ```text